 The coronavirus crisis has upended American life, and fresh ideas are needed for dealing with the problems it’s creating.
 Here is a collection of smart solutions.
-We are expanding this list as we receive more ideas.
-Have an idea?
-Submit it here.

 - Revive the physician-scientist.
 By Vivian G. Cheung, P.J.
 Utz and Mukesh K. Jain